*Updated May 13th, 2025

 • Officer badge numbers

-Avoid discussing fault—especially in an accident where the at-fault driver caused damage.
+Avoid discussing fault—especially in an auto accident involving another at-fault driver.

 Notify Your Insurance Company

-You must contact your insurance company within 24–48 hours.
+You should file a claim with your insurer within 24–48 hours.
 Delays can complicate your insurance claim.

 Your insurer will: